‘You are not alone, we are in this together’, declare UN staffers in Lebanon

 Small but resilient

-Lebanon, a founding member of the UN in 1945, is one of the smallest recognized sovereign states in Asia, at just 10,452 square kilometers.
+Lebanon, a founding member of the UN in 1945, is one of the smallest recognized sovereign states in Asia, at just 10,452 square kilometres.

 "The capital is ours and we should stand by our people amidst this humanitarian crisis.
 One small shovel can bring a change and can help people recover at a very fast pace", he added.